PeterBengtson/Ooloi-docs/ADRs/0030-MusicXML.md

 ## Strategic Repositioning (October 19, 2025)

-**Critical Development Reality**: MusicXML import is not a late-stage interoperability feature - it is **essential test infrastructure** required NOW for all subsequent development phases.
+**Critical Development Reality**: MusicXML is not a late-stage interoperability feature or an addon like any other—it is **the integral plugin that drives Ooloi's core implementation to feature-completeness**.

+**MusicXML as Development Driver (October 20, 2025)**:

+MusicXML import is **the mechanism** by which Ooloi reaches feature-completeness.
+It's not "build all notation elements, then add import/export"—it's "import drives which notation elements get implemented and when."

+This makes MusicXML import unique among plugins:
+- **First canonical plugin**: Implemented before full on-screen rendering exists
+- **Core development driver**: Defines implementation order (atoms → simple extent → complex extent)
+- **Battle-tested foundation**: By the time of open source release, this plugin will have driven implementation of all core notation elements
+- **Quality gate**: Round-trip validation of spectral-complexity works proves architectural soundness before public release

 **Why This Cannot Wait**:

+1. **Core Implementation Strategy**: MusicXML import defines which Ooloi elements (pitches, slurs, beams, dynamics, lyrics) get implemented and in what order.
+Start with atomic elements (no extent), progress to simple spanning elements, finish with complex spanning elements.

-1. **Rendering Development Validation**: Cannot fully validate plugin-based formatters (Phase 12) without real-world test material.
+2. **Rendering Development Validation**: Cannot fully validate plugin-based formatters (Phase 12) without real-world test material.
 Synthetic test fixtures insufficient for validating professional music engraving against real-world edge cases.

-2. **Layout Testing Requires Real Scores**: Symphonies, operas, chamber works, piano repertoire provide edge cases that synthetic generators cannot anticipate (tuplet nesting, cross-staff beaming, extreme dynamics, microtones, percussion notation).
+3. **Layout Testing Requires Real Scores**: Symphonies, operas, chamber works, piano repertoire provide edge cases that synthetic generators cannot anticipate (tuplet nesting, cross-staff beaming, extreme dynamics, microtones, percussion notation).

-3. **Performance Validation Needs Scale**: Large orchestral scores required to benchmark timewalk traversal, memory optimization, hash-consing effectiveness.
+4. **Performance Validation Needs Scale**: Large orchestral scores required to benchmark timewalk traversal, memory optimization, hash-consing effectiveness.
 Cannot validate 647-line timewalk implementation without real 100k+ event pieces.

-4. **Open Source Trust Requirements**: Both import AND export must ship together for transparency and trustworthiness.
+5. **Open Source Trust Requirements**: Both import AND export must ship together for transparency and trustworthiness.
 Round-trip validation demonstrates commitment to interoperability excellence.

-5. **Competitive Positioning**: MusicXML excellence establishes Ooloi as interoperable hub from day one, eliminating lock-in fears and enabling risk-free evaluation.
+6. **Competitive Positioning**: MusicXML excellence establishes Ooloi as interoperable hub from day one, eliminating lock-in fears and enabling risk-free evaluation.

+## MusicXML as External Definition of Done (October 20, 2025)

+**MusicXML isn't just about adoption—it's the external definition of "core complete."**

+When Ooloi can import contemporary spectral works comparable to Gérard Grisey's *Vortex Temporum* from MusicXML (cross-staff spectral notation, microtonal inflections, rhythmic complexity, spatial notation) and export them perfectly for Finale, Sibelius, Dorico, and MuseScore—**THAT'S when the core is complete.**

+**Why Vortex Temporum-Class Complexity as the Benchmark**:

+1. **Objective Validation**: Not "does it work for our test cases?" but "can it handle what professional engravers actually publish?"

+2. **Real-World Complexity Litmus Test**: Contemporary spectral notation isn't exotic corner cases—it's legitimate professional notation that any serious system must handle:
+   - Cross-staff beaming with spectral clusters
+   - Microtonal accidentals (quarter-tones and beyond)
+   - Complex polyrhythms and metric modulation
+   - Spatial/proportional notation elements
+   - Extensive articulation and dynamic markings spanning multiple staves

+3. **Bidirectional Round-Trip Proof**: Import from MusicXML → manipulate in Ooloi → export to MusicXML → open in Finale/Sibelius/Dorico/MuseScore with perfect fidelity.
+Either it works or it doesn't—no hand-waving possible.

+4. **Forces Architectural Completeness**: You can't fake this.
+Every data structure, every transformation, every rendering decision must be production-ready.
+No shortcuts, no "good enough for simple cases."

+5. **Industry Interoperability**: Not building an island, but a node in the professional music notation ecosystem.
+Real publishers work with real complexity.

+**Success Criteria**:
+- Import spectral works of Vortex Temporum-level complexity from MusicXML with zero semantic loss
+- Export to all major notation software with perfect visual fidelity
+- Round-trip validation: import → export → re-import produces identical structure
+- SHA-256 content verification across round-trip cycle

+**Reference Recording**: [Vortex Temporum - Score and Audio](https://www.youtube.com/watch?v=rXaNFBzgDWI) - Visual and sonic example of the complexity ceiling that defines "complete."

+**Note on Availability**: Vortex Temporum itself is not available in MusicXML format (copyright restrictions, publisher strategy, and likely no successful digitization exists).
+We use it as the **complexity benchmark**—the architectural target defining what "complete" means.
+Test corpus will include available spectral works exhibiting comparable notation challenges.

+**Vortex Temporum-Class Complexity as Coverage Proof (Not Aesthetic Choice)**:

+This complexity level wasn't chosen for artistic reasons—it's a **mathematical coverage theorem**.
+The logic:

+- **If** Ooloi handles spectral notation at Vortex Temporum complexity (spectral clusters, microtonality, extreme rhythmic complexity, spatial notation)
+- **And** Ooloi handles lyrics (text underlay, melismas, verse numbering)
+- **Then** Ooloi necessarily handles:
+  - All Classical/Romantic repertoire (Mozart through Mahler)
+  - Most avant-garde composition (Boulez, Ligeti, Ferneyhough)
+  - Contemporary commercial notation needs

+Vortex Temporum-class complexity sits at the ceiling.
+Commercial/pop notation requirements are covered well before reaching this benchmark.
+This is engineering validation through upper-bound proof, not aesthetic preference.

+This is the falsifiable milestone that prevents scope drift and "perpetual beta" syndrome.
+When Grisey's spectral notation round-trips perfectly, the core architectural work is done.

 **Implementation Priority**: Phase 11 (following Phase 10 plugin system implementation, as MusicXML will be implemented as first canonical plugin).